4 things my wife needs to remember I can’t do (and that your man can’t do either)

 I took her there because I wanted her to experience something different and I had no idea what kind of surprise she might like.
 So I made an executive decision.

 After forty years of marriage I have accepted that there are some things I cannot do.
+Picking a place to eat for her is one of those.
 She of course has known this all along, but she may have hopes that it can change.
-I know at least four things that will not change and so here’s a reminder of these Four Male Marriage Incompetencies that we have to live with.
+I know at least four things that will not change and so here’s a reminder of these Four Male Marriage Incompetencies that we all have to live with.

 1. I can’t read your mind